svemagie/giersig.eu/content/experience/job-2.md

 ---
 ### Fixing the world, one study at a time
-Research Assistant of Prof. Karin Knorr-Cetina, Prof. Thomas Kirsch and Prof. Thomas Hinz Assisted in various research projects, with a focus on sociological methodologies and qualitative research techniques.
-Gained experience in designing research frameworks, collecting and analyzing data, and applying advanced methodological approaches.
-Contributed to academic publications and supported the professors in developing comprehensive research strategies.
+##### Research Assistant of Prof. Karin Knorr-Cetina, Prof. Thomas Kirsch and Prof. Thomas Hinz
+Assisted in high-level sociological research projects, focusing on methodological approaches.
+Developed and implemented research designs, conducted data analysis, and contributed to academic publications.
+Additionally, provided tutoring to students in both qualitative and quantitative methodologies, enhancing their understanding of research techniques and data analysis.
+This role sharpened advanced skills in methodological instruction and sociological inquiry.